 - When the cat accepts your touch, it is imperative that you continue the treatment at least until they give you a cue to stop.
 They will be happy to come home to you for a little reunion after a long day apart of them hunting birds or mice.

 - Be selective with your affection by gently stroking around the ears and head.
 Cats prefer touch around these body parts and more often despise full-body pets on a regular.
 Rubbing their back or head is a respectable way of fostering long-standing warmth within the home.

 - Do not slam shut all doors behind you.
-Your affectionate cat will follow you into the bathroom or the bedroom to lay on your feet.
-Leave a crack of the door to assure them that they are always welcomed into your space.
+Your affectionate cat will follow you into the bathroom or the bedroom to lie on your feet.
+Leave a crack in the door to assure them that they are always welcome in your space.

 How can you stop stray cats from rubbing against your legs?

 The truth is that it is not only cats that have a phobia of excessive pets and cuddles.
 Some of us do not enjoy furry sneaks on our legs or the health risks of getting close to stray cats.
 Rescued stray cats may develop an addiction to human touch and unknowingly cause little untimely nuances throughout the day.
 There are prudent ways of supporting the cat’s behavior without creating an emotional barrier.

 - Purchase a scratching post for the cats in your most frequented public setting such as a spot in the park

 - Gently lift the cat away from your legs and give them a treat when they get a hint of your actions’ purpose.
 This will reinforce them to opt against rubbing their pheromones against the Gucci perfume on your legs.